Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

-We design an audio masking protocol that is customized to help our model better extract spatial audio-visual cues during self-supervised pretraining.
-In particular, we mix the strategy of randomly masking a full audio channel with that of randomly masking audio tokens in the ratio $r\% : (100-r\%)$ during training, where $r$ represents the relative frequency with which we randomly drop an audio channel.
-On the one hand, token masking could lead to tokens from the same location in the two audio channels being present among the unmasked tokens, thereby providing additional spatial cues to the model and resulting in a simpler optimization objective for the inpainting task.
-On the other hand, channel masking forces the model to solve a more challenging binauralization task solely on the basis of vision, which could help it learn even stronger spatial features.
-Towards achieving high performance on the downstream tasks, we aim to strike a fine balance between these two strategies.
-In our setup, we choose in favor of a particular strategy at the level of a training batch, and set the value of $r$ using validation on the downstream tasks.
-When finetuning on downstream tasks, we randomly mask a channel.
+On the one hand, \emph{token masking} could lead to tokens from the same location in the two audio channels being present among the unmasked tokens, providing additional spatial cues to the model and resulting in a simpler, {stabler} optimization objective for the inpainting task.
+In addition, since token masking involves masking a short span in both frequency and time domains, the model can rely more on local audio-visual cues and tolerate the global noise in both the visual and audio streams due to a camera-wearer's motion.
+On the other hand, \emph{channel masking} forces the model to solve a more challenging binauralization task solely on the basis of vision, which could help it learn even stronger spatial features. {This encourages the model to} reason about the camera motion at a more global scale (over the entire clip span).
+Towards achieving high performance on the downstream tasks, we aim to strike a fine balance between these two strategies and combine the benefits of reasoning at both temporal scales.